woodywff/dev-env-setup/mi_laptop.md

 $ sudo apt-get install cuda
 ```
 This would also install nvidia gpu driver inclusively.
-By the end of the installation, you would be redirected to the package configuration page in which
+(You may not see this for the installation of cuda10.0)By the end of the installation, you would be redirected to the package configuration page in which
 you will be asked to input a key for further use.

 Reboot ubuntu and you will stop on the MOK management blue screen.